IdealisticINTJ/POWAIM-DevPro/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-We hope that **POWAIM: Tasks Tracker** proves to be a valuable tool in helping you manage your tasks and stay organized.
+We hope that **POWAIM DevPro Suite** proves to be a valuable tool in helping you manage your tasks and stay organized.
 Thank you for using our application!

 **Happy task-tracking!** 🚀📋